wilhelm-murdoch/wilhelm.codes/content/blog/printing-ordinal-numbers-in-hugo/index.md

 1st 2nd 3rd 4th 5th 6th 7th 8th 9th 10th
 ```

 Ground-breaking work!
 I can finally use ordinals in dates.
+Not exactly something I expected to write an article about, but here we are. 🤷